Have you noticed how everybody is running so fast these days?

 Any human would experience a combination of all three every day.
 That’s normal as long as it doesn’t get in the way of living.

-A decade ago, my first wife passed away from Cancer.
+A decade and a half ago, my first wife passed away from Cancer.
 She was 46 and too young to die.
 I was too young to be a widower.
-My children too young to lose their Mom.
+My children are too young to lose their Mom.

 While challenging, our family had an unconventional outlook on life – and death.
-In fact, our goal was to make it the best death ever.
+Our goal was to make it the best death ever.
 Sadly, we achieved that goal.
 It was the strangest accomplishment any of us had ever experienced.

 After she passed, my daughter, Carlyn, wrote a poem that resonates to this day –